eshlox/simplicity/README.md

 - Firefox (latest)
 - Chrome (latest)

-It probably works in other browsers but it's not tested yet.
+It probably works in other browsers but it hasn't been tested yet.

 ## Licence